rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

 [arkworks].

-Arkworks is "an ecosystem for developing and programming with zkSNARKs" as they said on the GitHub org page.
+Arkworks is "an ecosystem for developing and programming with zkSNARKs" as it says on the GitHub org page.

 It has a heck bunch of Rust cryptography libraries for designing and working with zero-knowledge succinct